jenniferbuz/sci_coding/lessons/lesson0/README.md

 #test_file.txt test_file2.txt
 ```

-You can check using **less** that your important file contents got copied over.
+You can check using `less` that your important file contents got copied over too.

 ```bash
 less test_file2.txt